Before the Bell: What every Canadian investor needs to know today

 World stocks, meanwhile, pulled back as a record-setting rally fell by the wayside.
 Like their North American counterparts, investors appeared wary of the U.S. tax plan.
 Markets were also exercising caution ahead of the European Central Bank meeting.

 The ECB ultimately left its stimulative monetary policy position unchanged as inflation continues to undershoot targets.
 The central bank also left the door open to further rate cuts or asset purchases if necessary.
 The position matched market forecasts but was at odds with calls from some euro zone members to signal a gradual reduction of stimulus.
-The market's attention now turns to ECB chief Mario Draghi's press conference to see what he makes of reports suggestion improved economic momentum in the bloc.Early on, Stoxx Europe 600 Index was off 0.4 per cent after six straight sessions of gains with most sectors trading in the red.
+At a news conference later, ECB chief Mario Draghi said risks to the euro-zone economy had diminished, but inflation is still short of the central bank's target.Early on, Stoxx Europe 600 Index was off 0.4 per cent after six straight sessions of gains with most sectors trading in the red.
 In Europe, London’s FTSE 100, Germany’s DAX and the Paris CAC 40 were down by between 0.3 and 0.6 per cent by about 6:25 a.m.
 (ET).
 In Asia, Tokyo’s Nikkei lost 0.2 per cent, though Hong Kong’s Hang Seng gained 0.5 per cent, and the Shanghai composite 0.4 per cent.

 Looking at the earnings scorecard so far, profits of S&P 500 companies are estimated to have risen 11.8 per cent in the first quarter, the most since 2011, according to Thomson Reuters I/B/E/S.